 Supporting the individual well-being of our employees is foundational to our safety culture and success as a company.
 We champion healthy lifestyles and offer health resources.
 Across the company, employees are offered preventive programs and are encouraged to complete an annual screening for common health-related issues.
 We support our employees' and their families' health by offering full medical, dental, vision, prescription drug insurance for employees and their families, life insurance, short- and long-term disability coverage, and health savings and dependent care flexible spending accounts.
-We offer parental leave for the birth or adoption of a child, an adoption assistance program, alternate work schedules, a 401(k) savings plan with company match and discretionary contributions, flexible work hours, generous paid time off and 12 company-paid holidays, tuition reimbursement and access to a child development center and fitness center at market rates.
-Additionally, Chesapeake provides employees and their families access to a confidential Employee Assistance Program (EAP) which connects employees with trained counselors and other support professionals.
+We offer parental leave for the birth or adoption of a child, an adoption assistance program, alternate work schedules, a 401(k) savings plan with company match and discretionary contributions, flexible work hours, generous paid time off, including a well-being day, where each employee is encouraged to relax and recharge for a day once per calendar year and 12 company-paid holidays, tuition reimbursement and access to a child development center and fitness center at market rates.
+Additionally, Chesapeake provides employees and their families access to a confidential Employee Assistance Program, which connects employees with trained counselors and other support professionals.